-- Hypoglycemia is common side effect and patients need to be aware of the amount of dosage taken before each meal.
-A rapid acting source of sugar and a blood testing kit needs to be carried every day to prevent hypoglycemia.
+- Hypoglycemia is a common side effect and patients need to be aware of the amount of dosage taken before each meal.
+A rapid-acting source of sugar and a blood testing kit needs to be carried out every day to prevent hypoglycemia.

-- Other side effects may include weight gain or allergic reaction at the injection site.
+- Other side effects may include weight gain or allergic reactions at the injection site.

 Delivery of Insulin